Towards More Unified In-context Visual Understanding: Experiments

 In this section, we conduct an ablation study of our method from three perspectives: task definition, model definition, and multi-task co-training strategy.
 Without additional statements, the experiments are conducted using images in 128 resolution with 20 epochs of training.

 \textbf{Class-aware In-context Task Definitions.} In our exploration of two proposed in-context learning tasks, we rigorously examine the task definitions.
 As demonstrated in Table~\ref{tab:ca_icl_segmentation}, we investigate the object size and scale within each in-context sample for the CA-ICL segmentation task.
-The term "diverse sizes" refers to the decision on whether to exclude small instances, while the "large scale" setting denotes the choice between random shift cropping based on the mask region or otherwise using short edge cropping in image processing.
 Our findings indicate that including small objects with a large object scale yields optimal results.
 We surmise that objects spanning multiple scales offer more detailed insights and salient in-context samples lead to a richer diversity of information, which is beneficial for segmentation.

 In our research on CA-ICL captioning, We explore the correlation between in-context input images and their corresponding descriptions.
 We drew inspiration from dense captioning and visual grounding, examining if incorporating object location information is beneficial for the model to capture semantic cues conveyed by in-context samples.
-We experimented with two distinct bounding box definitions.
-The first method requires the model to output bbox of the target object as a binary mask where zero represents the target, and one signifies the background.
-The second method integrates bbox information directly into the caption, as elaborated in Section~\ref{sec:vl_prompt}.

 As evidenced in Table~\ref{tab:ca_icl_caption}, introducing an image-type output leads to a notable decline in performance compared to the baseline.
-This might be attributed to the fact that the output bbox image contains more tokens than the caption (64 vs. typically fewer than 20), therefore the model mainly focuses on modeling the mask part.
 To tackle this issue, we explored the method of encoding bbox information in a textual format, as outlined in Section~\ref{sec:vl_prompt}.
 While the results were considerably better than the ``bbox\_image" approach, even outperformed the baseline in CIDEr metric.
 Figure~\ref{fig:ca_icl_cap_bbox} demonstrates that using prompts of the ``bbox\_text" type leads to more precise predicted captions that correspond with the intended region.
 This alignment significantly aids in the accurate and convenient verification of the model's performance during testing phases.
 This evidence supports the model's capability to effectively generate class-aware captions when supplied with appropriate examples.